Ninkarrak: Worship

 The oldest certain attestation of Ninkarrak occurs in the treaty between Naram-Sin of Akkad and an Elamite ruler.
-According to Daniel T. Potts, she is one of the four deities from the Sumero-Akkadian pantheon mentioned in it, the other four being Ninurta, Ilaba, Ishara, and Manzat, while the remaining twenty six are Elamite and include, among others, Inshushinak, Humban, Hutran, Pinikir, and Simut.
+According to Daniel T. Potts, she is one of the four deities from the Sumero-Akkadian pantheon mentioned in it, the other four being Ninurta, Ilaba, Išḫara, and Manzat, while the remaining twenty six are Elamite and include, among others, Inshushinak, Humban, Hutran, Pinikir, and Simut.
 Her inclusion might indicate that she belonged to the state pantheon of the Akkadian Empire, although it is also possible her inclusion depended instead, on the presence of her cult in areas bordering with Elam.
 A number of further possible early references are uncertain, as it is not clear when the writing dnin-kar refers to Ninkarrak and when to the goddess of daylight, Ninkar, who was regarded as analogous to Aya.
 Joan Goodnick Westenholz argued that the latter is known only from Girsu, while Irene Sibbing-Plantholt maintains a more cautious approach, and concludes that it remains uncertain which goddess is meant in early sources such as the Abu Salabikh deity list.
 Other certain early attestations have been identified in incantations, inscriptions, theophoric names, and toponyms from the Old Akkadian and Ur III periods, although in deity lists, Ninkarrak's name is not attested before the Old Babylonian period.